IN THEIR MEMORY.HUMAN RIGHTS VIOLATION IN CHILE, 1973-1990 (1st ed. 2012-2nd ed. 2020)

 Medium: Silkscreen, digital print

 Dimensions: 12.25 in W x 7.5 H x 1.5 D, extend to 50 inches/19 cms x 32 cms x 4 cms, extend to 125 cms.

 Binding Type: Hand sewn, accordion

-Collections: Centre Pompidou, Bibliothèque Kandinsky, FRANCE; Klingspor Museum, GERMANY ; Harvard University Art Library, MA; Library of Congress, DC; Stanford University Libraries, CA; Universitat fur angewandte Kunst Wien, VIENNA; Yale University; Robert B. Haas Family Arts Library, CT; National Museum of Women in the Arts, D.C., among others.
+Collections: Centre Pompidou, Bibliothèque Kandinsky, FRANCE; Klingspor Museum, GERMANY ; Harvard University Art Library, MA; Library of Congress, DC; Stanford University Libraries, CA; Universitat fur angewandte Kunst Wien, VIENNA; Yale University; Robert B. Haas Family Arts Library, CT; National Museum of Women in the Arts, D.C., among other 20 collections.

 IN THEIR MEMORY is a book of resistance that carries forward the protest begun by the families of the disappeared in Chile during the military dictatorship (1973-1990).
 More than forty thousand political prisoners were victims of torture, execution and exile, and 3,550 people were disappeared.
 Nameless crosses are all that they have received by way of a burial.It is to honor the missing and their families that this object-book seeks to disseminate and communicate human rights’ violations in Chile.
 By documenting the identities of the victims, In Their Memory also invites reflection and puts forth a message of hope founded in truth.